 Before applying this scrub, shampoo your hair to remove any styling products.
 While applying it to your scalp, move your fingers in a circular motion for effective distribution.

-6. Baking Soda And Clarifying Shampoo Scrub
+6. Clarifying Shampoo Scrub

 - 1-2 tablespoons of clarifying shampoo